ava-labs/avalanche-docs/docs/overview/getting-started/virtual-machines.md

 #### Rust

-The following VMs were built using Rust via the [Avalanche RustSDK](https://crates.io/crates/avalanche-types)
+The following VMs were built using Rust via the [Avalanche Rust SDK](https://crates.io/crates/avalanche-types)

 - [TimestampVM RS](https://github.com/ava-labs/timestampvm-rs)
   - A Rust implementation of TimestampVM